Yogesharoradev/Astrologer/docs/algorithm.logic.md

 ## Key Components

 1. **User Allocation:**
-   - When a user requests an astrologer, the algorithm finds the astrologer with the fewest effective connections, calculated as:
+   - When a user requests an astrologer, the algorithm finds the astrologer with the fewest effective connections, calculated as

 2. **Top Astrologers:**
-- Top astrologers can receive more connections based on a defined flow multiplier.
+- Top astrologers can receive more connections based on a defined "flowMultiplier".
 If the flow multiplier is set to 2 for a top astrologer, they will effectively count as half a connection for allocation purposes.

 3. **Fair Distribution Logic:**
 - The algorithm iterates through the list of astrologers to determine the one with the least effective connections.